npm/ini/README.md

   to be used with: when `platform` is `win32`, line terminations are CR+LF, for other platforms line termination is LF.
 By default the current platform name is used.
+* `bracketedArrays` Boolean to specify whether array values are appended with `[]`.
+By default this is true but there are some ini parsers that instead treat duplicate names as arrays.

 For backwards compatibility reasons, if a `string` options is passed in, then it is assumed to be the `section` value.